 (A) The reference to title for the land affected by the caveat must be stated.

-(B) Re s74I or s74JA Real Property Act 1900, the lodgment or registered number of the dealing affected by the subject caveat must be stated.
+(B) The lodgment or registered number of the dealing affected by the subject caveat must be stated (see section 74I or section 74JA Real Property Act 1900).
 The reference to title for the land affected by the caveat must be stated.

 (D) The registered number of the caveat and the name of the caveator must be stated and be identical with that shown on the Register.